FedoraCoin (TIPS) Price Reaches $0.0001

-FedoraCoin (CURRENCY:TIPS) traded down 21.3% against the dollar during the 1-day period ending at 18:00 PM E.T. on April 18th.
-During the last seven days, FedoraCoin has traded up 168.6% against the dollar.
-FedoraCoin has a market cap of $22.19 million and approximately $6.38 million worth of FedoraCoin was traded on exchanges in the last day.
-One FedoraCoin coin can currently be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
+FedoraCoin (CURRENCY:TIPS) traded up 14.4% against the US dollar during the 24 hour period ending at 12:00 PM E.T. on April 25th.
+One FedoraCoin coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
+FedoraCoin has a market cap of $11.80 million and approximately $1.26 million worth of FedoraCoin was traded on exchanges in the last day.
+Over the last seven days, FedoraCoin has traded down 51.9% against the US dollar.

 FedoraCoin Coin Profile